Massachusetts Roads - MA 2 - W. of Orange

 Borrowed from the I-91 page, and courtesy Matt Kleiman, this is a photo from the short I-91/MA 2 duplex.
 A small part of the MA 2 freeway was built west of the end of the current Super-2 (which would obviously have been twinned had MA 2 become I-90 as was originally planned) as a bypass of Greenfield.
 It never made it to the rest of the 2 freeway, though, so MA 2 jogs northward on I-91 while 2A goes through the town.

-The Gill-Montague Bridge, which looks more impressive from below, carrying Avenue A into Turners Falls across the Connecticut River.
+EB and looking south along the Gill-Montague Bridge, which looks more impressive from below, as it carries Avenue A into Turners Falls across the Connecticut River.

 Continuing EB with some old signs.